honeycombio/booth-game-api/README.md

 `./run.sh`

+## Testing

+The API requires a Honeycomb API key for the attendee.
+To test the you'll need to add that header as `x-honeycomb-api-key`.

+### Testing with Rest client in VSCode

+There are built in tests in the repository using rest client for VSCode.
+These tests live in the `http_tests` folder.

+To use this, you'll need to setup a `.env` file in that directory with the Attendee's API key.
+There is a `.env.sample` file to copy to get the format right.

-and then to test, open `http_tests/questions.http` and click the tiny "Send Request" above the examples.
+To test, open one of the `.http` files and click the tiny "Send Request" above the examples.

 ## Build and Deploy.